 The following table summarizes information related to RSUs granted by the Company.
 These include grants of LTIP Units that were converted to RSUs as described above, as well as grants made in connection with the Company's IPO and other grants.
-In connection with the Company primarily granted RSUs to its executives, its independent directors, members of its IPO transaction team and senior employees of the Company.
+In connection with the Company's IPO, the Company primarily granted RSUs to its executives, its independent directors, members of its IPO transaction team and senior employees of the Company.